The sad state of Canada’s federal libraries

 Fisheries and Oceans (DFO)

-- The DFO will close seven of its libraries, leaving two principal and two subsidiary locations.
-Consolidation completed September 2012.
-Researchers have serious concerns about the consolidation and de-accessioning process which insiders indicate was not well thought out and has been rushed.
+- The DFO has closed seven of its libraries, leaving two principal and two subsidiary locations.
+Researchers have serious concerns about the consolidation and de-accessioning process which insiders indicate was rushed and chaotic.

-- Natural Resources Canada is set to close six of fourteen libraries in 2012-2013: two in Ottawa, one in Varennes, Quebec; one in Edmonton, Alberta; and another in western Canada.
-In 2014, another Ottawa library will be closed.
+- Natural Resources Canada has closed six of fourteen libraries: two in Ottawa, one in Varennes, Quebec; one in Edmonton, Alberta; and another in western Canada.
+In 2014, another Ottawa location will be closed.